karlospn/mytechramblings-site-source-code/content/posts/deploy-dotnet-lambdas-with-aws-cdk.md

 ```

 When using ``Code.fromAsset(path)`` command it is possible to bundle the code found in the "path" folder by running some commands inside a Docker container.

+The "path" will be mounted in the container inside the  ``/asset-input`` folder.
+Afterwards you can run some commands to bundle the code at runtime.
-The "path" will be mounted at ``/asset-input`` and the content at ``/asset-output`` folder will be zipped and used as the Lambda code.
+The output needs to be stored in the ``/asset-output`` folder.
+Finally the contents of the ``/asset-output/`` folder will be zipped and used as the Lambda handler.

 In this particular example when we execute the ``cdk deploy`` command the following steps are going to happen:
-- The ``../My.NetCore31.Lambda``  path will be mounted as ``/asset-input`` inside a docker container.
+- The ``../My.NetCore31.Lambda``  path will be mounted as ``/asset-input`` folder inside the docker container.
 - The commands described in the "Command" attribute will be executed.
   - The first command to be executed will be ``bash -c`` .
-This command allows us to execute a bunch of joined bash commands.
+This command will allows us to execute series of sequential bash commands.
 The bash commands to be executed will be:
-    - ``cd /asset-input`` command is to step into the folder where our assets are being mounted.
+    - ``cd /asset-input`` command is used to step into the folder where our assets are being mounted.
-    - The export commands are simply adding into the ``PATH`` environment variable the location of the ``.dotnet/tool`` folder.
-This is needed because in the next step we're going to install and use a dotnet tool.
+    - The export commands are simply adding into the ``PATH`` environment variable the location of the ``.dotnet/tool`` folder (this is needed because in the next step we're going to install and use a dotnet tool).
     - ``dotnet tool install -g Amazon.Lambda.Tools`` command is installing the dotnet lambda  tool.
 This tool adds commands to the dotnet cli that can be used manage Lambda functions including deploying a function from the dotnet cli.
-    - ``dotnet lambda package -o output.zip`` command is using the global tool to build and publish the lambda function.
+    - ``dotnet lambda package -o output.zip`` command is using the global tool to build, publish and package the lambda function.
     - The last command ``unzip -o -d /asset-output output.zip`` is outputting the result into the ``/asset-output`` folder.
   - The content of the ``/asset-output`` will be zipped and used as the function handler.

-# 4. Deploy a NET Core 3.1 lambda using an existing .zip file and the AWS CDK ``FromAsset`` option
+# 4. Deploy a NET Core 3.1 lambda using an existing .zip file and the AWS CDK _"FromAsset"_ option

 > _You can find a working example of this scenario in this [Link](https://github.com/karlospn/deploy-dotnet-lambda-with-aws-cdk/tree/main/src/NetCore31ExistingZipFileLambdaCdk)_

-In this scenario the AWS CDK and the application will be deployed at the same time, but you need to have published the lambda function beforehand.
+In this scenario the AWS CDK and the application will be deployed at the same time, but you need to have created the zip that contains the lambda function beforehand.